-Programme fee: 1050 € includes tuition, cost of the study visits, cultural and social programme, services of the host university and accommodatiotion in double rooms with breakfast included.
+Programme fee: 1050 € includes tuition, cost of the study visits, cultural and social programme, services of the host university and accommodatiotion in 3-4 star hotels with breakfast included.

 Alternatively participants can arrange their own housing and in this case the tuition fee for the academic and cultural programme is 600 €.

 Students are responsible for their travel and travel insurance (visa arrangements, if needed) from their home country to Tallinn and from Tartu back to their home country.

 This module concentrates on the international position and foreign policies of the countries of the Baltic Sea region.
 It focuses on the post-communist period, but also provides an introduction to the recent history of Estonia, Latvia and Lithuania to give a better understanding about the foreign policy activities of the Baltic States today.
 The module studies the environment of Baltic regional security, considering the main external and internal factors.
 The module is based on three broader issues in the foreign policies of the Baltic States: Euro-Atlantic integration, regional co-operation and relations with Russia.
 During the week students will analyze issues such as EU and NATO enlargement, international cooperation within the Baltic Sea region, and Baltic-Russian relations.

 The additional events of the week will be:

 Tartu 25 – 30 July 2021Estonia’s economic innovation

 It is a well-established fact that in recent years, almost 90 percent of data has been generated of all the data which exists in the world.
 This data is expected to increase with the addition of new (online) platforms and various devices to cater different kind of customers’ needs.
 The explosion of the data has forced companies and specifically their marketing teams to take a data science approach for analyzing the data to generate a business value of it.
 This lecture will discuss various techniques under the hood of data science which can be used for solving various problems in the business domain.